benjaminran/resume/README.md

 # resume
-Dynamic resume publishing system
+My resume

 # Overview
-This project contains the source files for my resumes and some associated utilities, like fully automated publishing and dynamic value insertion.
+This project contains the source files for my resumes and some associated utilities.
+This is used as a submodule in my personal website.

 # Usage
-The resume build and publishing process is controlled by make.
-Content from _cv.xml_ is made available to a Jinja template (_templates/resume.tex.jinja_) via _cv.py_ and the result, _output/resume.tex_ is compiled into a pdf which can then be automatically published.
+The resume build process is controlled by `bin/build`.
+Content from _cv.xml_ is injected into different Jinja templates (_templates/resume.*.jinja_) and the results written/compiled into _output_.

 # What You'll Need
 - Python3 with: